 - Assessment of impact on end users

-Since ICAPS has been postponed, we re-opened for new submissions until further notice.
+Since ICAPS has been postponed, we deided to re-open for new submissions.
+The new dates are as follows:

 Submissions may be regular papers (up to 8 pages plus references) or short position papers (up to 2 pages, including references).
 All papers should conform to the AAAI formatting guidelines and style (except the AAAI copyright notice can be removed).
 Submissions will be reviewed by at least three referees.
 SPARK’20 will be double blind and submissions must be anonymous and not contain author information.